7 Things That Can Stop You From Getting a Mortgage

 Get Started with an expert broker to find out exactly how much you could borrow.

-Approaching a mortgage lender who uses a lower income multiple or has a relatively low appetite for risk where debt-to-income ratios are concerned could be damaging to your prospects.
-It might mean you miss out on the finance you need or end up paying over the odds in interest.
+Approaching a mortgage lender with a lower income multiple or a relatively low appetite for risk where debt-to-income ratios are concerned could damage your prospects.
+It might mean you miss out on the finances you need or pay over the odds in interest.

-But the good news is that the expert brokers we work with could potentially match you with a different mortgage provider who offers high-income multiples and is willing to take a bigger commercial risk.
+But the good news is that the expert brokers we work with could potentially match you with a different mortgage provider offering high-income multiples and willing to take a bigger commercial risk.

 Debt to Income Ratio Calculator